How to use the 'random' module in Python

 print(f"Random integer: {random_integer}")--OUTPUT--Random integer: 42

-- This means the result can be
+randint(a, b)is inclusive, meaning the result can be eitheraorb.

 Working with random floating-point numbers using uniform()